 If multiple standardized Canadian value sets exist

-- Determine if there is a need to apply constraints for those value sets in the form multiple new slices
+- Determine if there is a need to apply constraints for those value sets in the form of multiple new slices

 - Maintain IPS slices that are optional to encourage proliferation of international value sets even if they are not in use in Canada today